 You have to be mindful of how you structure your post and how you create your graphics for your pins on Pinterest.
 Here are some quick tips to get you started:

 That grand ‘ol internet of ours is filled with tons of blogging tips and how to start making money and you should be taking advantage of it all.
-I was recently talking to someone about my blog and how I operate my affiliate links, courses and social media.
+I was recently talking to someone about my blog and how I operate my affiliate links, courses, and social media.
 My friend turns to me and says, “How do you know all of this?” and the truth is … most of it was free.
-It came from blog posts (like this one)
+It came from blog posts (like this one).

 If you are not taking full advantage of every ounce of free blogging information, then you are missing out my friend.
-Yes, you are going to definitely heard a lot of the same things over and over again.
+Yes, you are going to definitely hear a lot of the same things over and over again.
 But that should only reassure you that those things are true.

 I know, I know you’re learning to blog so you can make money but have you ever heard the phrase, “It takes money to make money?”
 Well, it’s true!
 Any single successful business owner will tell you this.

-These are are blogging courses that I have gone through and fully recommend.
+Here are blogging courses that I have gone through and fully recommend.

 A lot of times bloggers get so excited by the idea of monetizing that they throw around affiliate links in a really half-assed way.
 Excuse my language.

 Doing this can come across as really inauthentic and might even drive people away.
-Take the time to focus on high quality content with a few affiliate links.
+Take the time to focus on high-quality content with a few affiliate links.
 Work to get readers to come back to your site and build trust with them before you start asking for money.